-Led by: Alberto Martiello, Director General for Human Resources, Communications and Information; Paolo Sestito, Director General for Planning, Organization and Accounting
+Led by: Alberto Martiello, Director General for Human Resources and Information Paolo Sestito, Director General for Planning, Organization and Accounting

-The way we work is changing at an unprecedented rate, and the pandemic has led to acceleration and discontinuity.
+The way we work is changing at an unprecedented rate.

-Since April 2022, we have formally employed a new hybrid model that blends remote and inoffice work.
+Since April 2022, we have formally employed a new hybrid model that blends remote and in-office work.
 This transition offers a strategic opportunity for a deeper transformation of our organization.

-We will implement an extensive programme of innovations to increasingly align the organization with the principles of smart working and thus reap the greatest benefits for the Bank, for our employees and for society at large.
+We are implementing an extensive programme of innovations to increasingly align the organization with the principles of smart working and thus reap the greatest benefits for the Bank, for our employees and for society at large.
 As part of this programme, we plan to fine-tune the analysis of business processes within the context of the new hybrid working environment, with the aim of quickly recognizing both opportunities for improvement and any undesirable effects, in order to make the necessary adjustments.

-These innovations broaden the range of tools we have at our disposal for managing organizational variables, including those for tackling the new challenges posed by the climate and energy emergencies and those for reinforcing business continuity in an uncertain environment.
+These innovations broaden the range of tools we have at our disposal for managing organizational variables, including those for tackling the challenges posed by the climate emergency and the energy transition, and those for reinforcing business continuity in an uncertain environment.

-- Assess the functioning of the new hybrid model and its effects on the variables that we deem most important (effectiveness, efficiency, operational risks, social interaction, health, environmental footprint) using a wide range of survey tools and with significant help from the Bank's staff - Implement the management, organizational, IT and facility operations programmes already planned, adjusting them in light of new requirements, so as to enable the model to function better and exploit its full potential.
-In particular, we intend to invest in planning, managing and monitoring work performance, in strengthening business continuity management, in adapting IT tools to enable effective on-site and remote interaction, and in making the use of office space more flexible and efficient based on a smart office model (diversification and, as far as possible, reduction in the overall space used and its costs)
+- Assess the functioning of the new hybrid model and its effects on our key observation parameters (effectiveness, efficiency, operational risks, social interaction, health, environmental footprint) using a wide range of survey tools and with help from the Bank's staff - Fully support the new model by introducing new tools in the areas of time management, training, health and safety, including to improve our corporate well-being - Take a series of actions on our organizational systems, in line with the new ways of working, to simplify and make the organization and processes

+- more resilient, to enable people to work together effectively to achieve common goals, and to further promote delegation and decentralization - work better and tap into its potential, including by adapting IT tools for effective in-office and remote interaction - Plan and gradually implement building redesign projects aimed at making the use of office space more flexible and efficient, based on a smart office model (diversification and reduction of the total space used and its costs)